AliShazly/ascii-py/README.md

 ## Limitations

-- Color palette is limited to  due to 8 colors due to Windows terminal limitations
+- Windows palette is limited to 8 colors
 - Color only works on images, planning to bring to videos soon